RobinSchmidt/RS-MET/ReadMe.md

 - In the "Repository Structure" explain the dependencies.
 I already do to some extent but only partially.
 Explain it more fully for ToolChain and the TestsRosicandRapt project.
 Maybe use a top-down approach.

+- Explain a bit the "TestsRosicAndRapt" project.
+It's the second most important one.
+It has all the unit tests for the (math, DSP, etc.) algorithms which makes it also kind of important.
+The 3rd most important project is probably the TestAppJURA.
+It has the unit tests for the higher level infrastructural stuff which is also kind of important.

+- Maybe also include a reference to the research repo.
+Some parts of the R&D I do also there and the criteria for what goes where are not very strict.
+They are roughly: What I suppose to eventually end up in the main repo, I may already initially develop within the main repo.
+The research repo also has a lot of "just for fun" stuff that will probably never make it into the main repo.
+  ...but who knows...